 “This is an opportunity to develop leaders within an organization,” explains Seabrook.
 “From the worker who is building the bridge, or the electrician performing the lockout/tagout, all the way up to the board of directors, ISO 45001 establishes that everyone has a role, a responsibility and ownership of safety through an accountability system.”

-It is also crucial at this stage to engage with leadership and educate them on why they may want to implement ISO 45001.
-Safety professionals should explain to executives the operational and financial impacts of implementing such a system so that they can make an informed decision.
+It is also crucial at this stage to engage leadership and educate them on why they may want to implement ISO 45001.
+Explain to executives the operational and financial impacts of implementing such a system so they can make an informed decision.

-With the information gathered from engaging with stakeholders, safety professionals can begin to determine the desired priorities for the organization’s OHSMS, as well as the safety and business performance goals the organization hopes to achieve through the implementation of ISO 45001.
+With the information gathered from engaging stakeholders, you can begin to determine priorities for your organization’s OSH management system, as well as the safety and business performance goals the organization hopes to achieve through the implementation of ISO 45001.

-Organizations can then align the implementation of the standard with actual business objectives.
-Identifying business objectives in terms of occupational safety and health, and aligning them to ISO 45001 allows business to generate metrics by which they can measure the success of the OHSMS, and make adjustments and improvements over time.
+Organizations can then align the implementation of the standard with business objectives.
+Identifying business objectives in terms of occupational safety and health and aligning them to ISO 45001 allows business to identify metrics by which they can measure the success of their OSH management system, and make adjustments and improvements over time.

-By following the first four steps, safety professionals can then develop an OHSMS that is customized to their organization, or improve on an existing system.
-This process will also help them to bring together a team that can execute the plan.
-With ISO 45001 in place, that team can then track performance against the goals and objectives that have been identified to continuously improve both safety and business performance across the entire organization.
+By following these first four steps, you can develop an OSH management system that is customized to your organization or improve on an existing system.
+This process will also help you bring together a team that can execute the plan.
+With ISO 45001 in place, your team can then track performance against the goals and objectives that have been identified to continuously improve both safety and business performance across your entire organization.